 JAZZ IMPROVISATION WORKSHOP at 3:00 PM - led by jazz pianist Yuko Maruyama

 All Popular Music Festival participants and teachers are invited to attend the 60-minute Jazz Improvisation Workshop, immediately following the last recital program of the Festival.
 Interested students are encouraged to perform in the 2pm recital program and attend this free workshop.

-This workshop is geared toward intermediate- or higher level instrumentalists who have the theory understanding of at least CM level 3.
+This workshop is geared toward intermediate- or advanced level instrumentalists who have the theory understanding of at least CM level 5.
 Improvisers of all levels are welcome.
 Students are expected to play the melody of a song then improvise over the chord progression of the song in an appropriate jazz style such as swing, bossa and funk.
 Pianists will be accompanied by a bass player and a drummer.
 Performers will be coached by our expert jazz educators.

 Students may prepare to play one of the assigned songs posted and to improvise based on the chord progression of your selection.
 Students may also prepare to play and improvise on any jazz standard using a chord chart, that is submitted by the student in advance.
 A sample list of appropriate jazz standards is attached.
 All acoustic instruments are welcome.

 This is a fun opportunity for instrumentalists to get together, learn new songs and develop your student’s creativity.
 For more information about the Jazz Improvisation Workshop, or if you are a teacher who would like to help with the event, please email firstname.lastname@example.org.

 Teachers must be logged in to view the Student Registration Instructions below.